Home Remedies For Nausea Or Vomiting During Prostate Cancer Treatment

 Guarana

-Nausea and vomiting are both debilitating symptoms and worsen chemotherapy-related fatigue.
+Nausea and vomiting are debilitating symptoms that can exacerbate chemotherapy-related fatigue.

 Guarana is a stimulant and reduces the sensation of fatigue, improving the patient’s quality of life (7).